betaflag/django_slack/README.md

 I've added a few extra to this project to improve the developer experience.
 They will be installed with pip.

+- [venv](https://docs.python.org/3/library/venv.html) Python's virtual environnement tool to isolate project and dependencies
 - [Pylint](https://pypi.org/project/pylint/) A static code analyzer to enforce best practices and python standards
 - [autopep8](https://pypi.org/project/autopep8/) A formatter for PEP8 Style Guide for Python Code
 - [pytest](https://docs.pytest.org/) Unit test framework that improves on Python's unittest library
 - [python-dotenv](https://saurabh-kumar.com/python-dotenv/) Reads from `.env` and sets them as environnement variables
 - [isort](https://pycqa.github.io/isort/) isort your imports, so you don't have to.
+- `.vscode/settings.json` to integrate all of this with [VSCode](https://code.visualstudio.com/)

 I've also added the depencencies and config required for their setup and their integration into VSCode.